giosuel/imperium-repo/README.md

 ## How to use?

-Pleas refer to the [Imperium Repo Wiki](https://giosuel.github.io/imperium-repo/) for documentation and guides.
+Please refer to the [Imperium Repo Wiki](https://giosuel.github.io/imperium-repo/) for documentation and guides.

 ## Bug Reports and Feature Requests